Skip to content

 • Apply time range filtering

-2. Time Aggregation: If time-expr contains rollup, execute the rollup logic first
+2. Time Aggregation: If time-expr includes rollup, execute rollup logic first

-• Rollup functions preprocess data on the time dimension
+• Rollup functions preprocess data along the time dimension

-• For Counter type metrics, rates or increments are usually calculated instead of using raw values
+• For Counter-type Metrics, rate or increase is typically calculated instead of using raw values directly

-• For Gauge type metrics, aggregation functions like last, avg, etc., may be used
+• For Gauge-type Metrics, aggregation functions like last, avg may be used

-3. Group Aggregation: Execute group-by-clause grouping and aggregation functions within the group
+3. Group Aggregation: Execute group-by-clause grouping, and execute aggregation functions in the select-clause within each group

-• Group data based on BY clause expressions
+• Group data based on expressions in the BY clause

 • Calculate aggregation functions (sum, count, avg, max, min, etc.) within each group

-• If there is a time window, a two-dimensional data structure will be formed
+• If there is also a time window, a two-dimensional data structure is formed

 4. Group Filtering: Execute having-clause to filter aggregated groups